holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     // See the section on Entries for the defintion of `EntryType`.
     ```

-* `Update`: Indicates a change to a previously existing entry creation action.
-In addition to specifying the new entry type and pointing to the new entry hash, the action data points to the old action and its entry.
+* `Update`: Mark an existing entry and its creation action as updated by itself.
+In addition to referencing the new entyr, the action data points to the old action and its entry.
 As this is an entry creation action like `Create`, it shares many of the same fields.

-    [WP-TODO: I'm focusing here on CRUD operating on _entry creation actions_, not entries.
-Is this the correct frame for something formal?]

     ```rust
     struct Update {